apache/celix/documents/getting_started/creating_a_simple_bundle.md

 ```

 ### Building
-One of the highly recommended features of CMake is the ability to do out of source builds, the benefit is that all of the build results will go in a separate directory without cluttering the (source) project.
+One of the highly recommended features of CMake is the ability to do out of source builds, the benefit is that all the build results will go in a separate directory without cluttering the (source) project.
-CMake also needs to able to find the cmake files Celix provides.
+CMake also needs to be able to find the cmake files Celix provides.
 This can be achieved by providing a CMAKE_MODULE_PATH variable (or setting the CMAKE_MODULE_PATH in the top level CMakeLists.txt).
 For this example it is assumed that Celix in installed in `/usr/local`.
 To create the build directory and build the project execute the following commands: